wp-plugins/music-store/readme.txt

 *	Includes an audio player that supports formats: OGA, MP3, WAV, WMA.
 *	Offers secure Audio Playback that prevents unauthorized downloading of audio files.
 *   Allows to create discounts.
+*   Allows to entering discount coupons.
+*   Allows to share the songs and collections in the social networks (like Facebook, Twitter and Google+).
 *	Supports all most popular web browsers: Internet Explorer, Firefox, Chrome, Safari, Opera, and mobile devices such as iPhone, iPad and Android.
 For older browsers, the media player provides support for Flash and Silverlight.
 *	Includes a module to track sales statistics.